-Her own story includes being the first female on her
+Cathryn’s own story includes being the first female on her mother's side to graduate high school.

-While homeschooling her six children, she earned a Bachelor’s of English from BYU-Idaho.
+After homeschooling her six children, she earned a

-or adventures with her husband and grandchildren.
+When not writing, Cathryn hikes in the Tetons, pickleballs, or adventures with her husband and grandchildren.

 "Cathryn Farr weaves a fascinating narrative between the lives of a group of older lady hikers (some in their 70s) and the rugged Teton Range of western Wyoming.
 This tough assembly of women, some born of early settlers to the region and others more newly arrived, come together forming a hardy mix of hikers passionate about the diversity of life with their common love for the mountains, challenge and companionship.